SEKOIA-IO/documentation/_shared_content/operations_center/detection/generated/suggested_rules_f5e6cf5e-bd9f-4caf-9098-fe4a9e0aeaa0_do_not_edit_manually.md

     - **Effort:** advanced

+??? abstract "Csrss Child Found"

+    The csrss.exe process (csrss stands for Client / Server Runtime Subsystem) is a generic Windows process used to manage windows and Windows graphics.
+This process  should not create a child process or it is very rare.

+    - **Effort:** intermediate

+??? abstract "Csrss Wrong Parent"

+    The csrss.exe process (csrss stands for Client / Server Runtime Subsystem) is a generic Windows process used to manage windows and Windows graphics.
+This rule analyse if the parent of this process is a legitimate one or not.

+    - **Effort:** advanced

 ??? abstract "DNS Exfiltration and Tunneling Tools Execution"

     Well-known DNS exfiltration tools execution

     - **Effort:** intermediate

+??? abstract "DNS Tunnel Technique From MuddyWater"

+    Detecting DNS Tunnel Activity For Muddywater intrusion set.
+This is the loading of a specific DLL from an Excel macro which is detected.

+    - **Effort:** elementary

 ??? abstract "Data Compressed With Rar"